adkron/dirtyinformation.com/_posts/2014-9-24-big-decimal.markdown

 notation](https://en.wikipedia.org/wiki/Scientific_notation) in order to understand the output.

-Notice that the output no longer suffers from the same issues at the above.
+Notice that the output no longer suffers from the same issues as the above.
 There is one small issue that I have found in creating a new BigDecimal with a floating point argument.